 How agile businesses are meeting the demands of sudden, unexpected supply gaps

 “Necessity is the root of all invention”, begins a Facebook announcement by local photographic print business, Brilliant Prints.
 It continues, “With photo shoots around the country on hold, we have been forced to try to come up with ideas to keep us from standing down our loyal staff.
 This morning, we received a call from a medical practice asking if we could make a protective screen for their reception staff.
-Given that we cut acrylic for photo prints every day, we quickly developed a prototype that the people who have seen it love.
-If you know anyone who works in a medical clinic, vet, physio, chiro, dentist or any other frontline worker, we would really appreciate you sharing it around.
-The website is www.covidscreen.com.au.
-We can ship Australia-wide within 24-48 hours and offer free delivery in Brisbane.”
+Given that we cut acrylic for photo prints every day, we quickly developed a prototype that the people who have seen it love.”

-That’s an ingenious way one of thousands of Aussie businesses has found to diversify and fill a growing need.
-While the coronavirus crisis has sent shockwaves through industries Australia-wide, many, when faced with adversity, have chosen to rise to the challenge by meeting a sudden change in demand for certain supplies.
+That was an ingenious idea, and is one example out of thousands where Aussie businesses found ways to diversify and fill a growing need.
+While the coronavirus crisis has sent shockwaves through industries Australia-wide, many chose to rise to the challenge by meeting a sudden change in demand for certain supplies.
 Everyone knows the Quilton factories have been working around the clock – literally operating 24/7 – to meet our toilet paper hoarding needs.
-But what’s even more impressive are the businesses that identify a new gap in the market and act fast to fill it.
+What’s even more impressive, there are businesses that have identified a new gap in the market and acted fast to fill it.

 Another Australian business that have been fast to meet demands is South Australian packaging company Detmold Group.
 They are employing around 160 new staff to produce surgical masks and respirators to help stop the spread of COVID-19.
 The South Australian and Federal Governments have placed an order for 145 million masks between them, which are being manufactured at Detmold’s plant in Brompton, Adelaide.